 Current Programs and Events

-Youth4Climate has two youth-led campaigns aimed at protecting our futures from oil extraction and plastic pollution.
+Youth4Climate currently has one youth-led campaign aimed at protecting our futures from oil extraction.
 Check out the Volunteer Teams page to learn about our Youth-Led Strategic Campaigns and how YOU can get involved in dynamic, fun, and influential campaigns!

 Youth4Climate’s Eco Club Coalition is an inclusive and diverse group of high school environmental and social justice clubs from across San Diego.
 As a community of youth climate activists, we will use our collective power to mobilize students across San Diego and organize impactful events.
 While we work together on local campaigns and projects, club representatives participate in leadership workshops and connect with other youth leaders in San Diego.